AleandroPresta/design-patterns/README.md

 Design patterns are standardized solutions to common problems encountered in software design.
 They provide a template or blueprint for how to solve a particular issue in a way that is both efficient and reusable.
 These patterns help developers avoid reinventing the wheel by offering time-tested methods for handling recurring design challenges.

-For the website version <a href="https://aleandropresta.github.io/design-patterns/">click here</a>
+For the website version <a href="https://aleandropresta.github.io/design-patterns/">click here</a> (The website is not responsive for mobile devices at the moment)

 ## Folders Index